Q: What if my parents kick me out of the house because I’m pregnant? +

 Q: Will The Adoptive Parents And My Birth Mother Advisor Be With Me At The Hospital? +

 A: Yes, but only if you want them/us there.
 We can stay in your room with you, or we can stay in the waiting room.
 It’s your decision; and we will respect your wishes.

 A: Yes.
-California state law permits adoptive parents to continue supporting the Birth Mother financially for up to 30-60 days after the birth, depending upon the circumstances of each individual case.
+California state law permits adoptive parents to continue supporting the Birth Mother financially after the birth, depending upon the circumstances of each individual case.

 A: No. Our staff will follow up with you for as long as you would like.
 We will continue to assist you with counseling, post-partum care, education and career guidance, finding safe and affordable housing, and emotional support.